-Reviewed: March 2017

-Date of next review: March 2018
+Reviewed: June 2018 Date of next review: September 2018 Updated: July 2018

 This policy applies equally to the Early Years Foundation Stage Setting, Key Stage 1 and Key Stage 2 as taught at St Christopher's School.
-This policy is reviewed annually by the designated persons.
+This policy is reviewed annually by the Designated Safeguarding Lead and in conjunction with the Designated Safeguarding Governor.